 Acrallentiginous melanoma also spreads superficially before penetrating more deeply.
 It is quite different from the others, though, as it usually appears as a black or brown discoloration under the nails or on the soles of the feet or palms of the hands.
 This type of melanoma is sometimes found on dark-skinned people, and can often advance more quickly than superficial spreading melanoma and lentigomaligna.
-It is the most common melanoma in African-Americans and Asians, and the least common among Caucasians.
+It is the most common melanoma in AfricanAmericans and Asians, and the least common among Caucasians.
+Nodular melanoma is usually invasive at the time it is first diagnosed.
+The malignancy is recognized when it becomes a bump.
+It is usually black, but occasionally is blue, gray, white, brown, tan, red or skin tone.
+The most frequent locations are the trunk, legs, and arms, mainly of elderly people, as well as the scalp in men.
+This is the most aggressive of the melanomas, and is found in 10 to 15 percent of cases.